Living spec — this is the product we're building

 Introduction

-Beacon is an SDK for turning any phone into a game controller.
-You integrate Beacon into your game (host), players scan a QR code on their phones (controllers), and you receive typed input events without writing a line of networking code.
+dropcontroller is an SDK for turning any phone into a game controller.
+You integrate dropcontroller into your game (host), players scan a QR code on their phones (controllers), and you receive typed input events without writing a line of networking code.

-The SDK is local-first: once connected, inputs travel device-to-device over the local network at under 20ms.
-When the local network can't establish a direct path, Beacon falls back transparently to a cloud relay — same API, same event shapes.
+The SDK is local-first: once connected, inputs travel device-to-device over the local network with no cloud hop on the request path.
+When the local network can't establish a direct path, dropcontroller falls back transparently to a cloud relay — same API, same event shapes.

 Mental model: your game is the host.
 Each phone is a controller running a template you pick (or a custom layout you design).
 Templates define the phone UI and the typed input events the host receives.